- Home

 For this reason, there are many perks to making your own snacks – including the fact that you can use whole ingredients (foods left close to their natural state), skip processed ones, and feel fully confident about your snack’s nutritional value.

 This healthy flapjack recipe from Women’s Health is made entirely from natural ingredients, including chopped dates, apple, banana, rolled oats, mixed seeds, and maple syrup.
-They take 15 minutes to make and then 25 minutes to bake.
-You might also choose to add toppings like dried cranberries, pistachios, and dried apricots.
+They take 15 minutes to make and 25 minutes to bake.
+You can also add toppings like dried cranberries, pistachios, and dried apricots.

 Popping a flapjack in your bag means you’ll have something to reach for if you need a quick energy boost when out and about.
-This can help you avoid buying unhealthy convenience foods if you get caught short.
+This can help you avoid unhealthy convenience foods when caught short.

 4. Courgette fritters

-If you’re looking for a simple and easy way to incorporate more vegetables into your diet, why not try Nigella Lawson’s courgette fritters next time you fancy a snack?
+If you’re looking for a simple way to incorporate more vegetables into your diet, why not try Nigella Lawson’s courgette fritters next time you fancy a snack?

-Unlike many other fritters which can be dense and deep-fried, these ones are light and simple to make.
+Unlike many other fritters, which can be dense and deep-fried, these are light and simple to make.
 They’re cooked in just a little olive oil and contain plenty of greens like courgettes, spring onions, and fresh mint.

-Courgette is high in vitamin C and has been found to help stabilise blood sugar levels.
-It’s also high in fibre and water, which support healthy digestion.
+Courgettes are high in vitamin C and have been found to help stabilise blood sugar levels.
+They’re also high in fibre and water, which support healthy digestion.

 5. Apple slices with peanut butter

-Sometimes we simply don’t have time to cook, or we just might not feel like it.
-Apple slices with peanut butter make for a tasty, nutritious snack that can be whipped up in just a minute or two.
+Sometimes we don’t have time to cook, or just might not feel like it.
+Apple slices with peanut butter make for a tasty, nutritious snack that can be made in just a minute or two.

-Making these is as simple as cutting an apple up and spreading it with a thin layer of peanut butter.
-Just be sure to choose peanut butter with no added sugar or oil if you want to reap all the health benefits.
+Making these is as simple as slicing an apple and spreading it with a layer of peanut butter.
+Just be sure to choose peanut butter with no added sugar or oil to reap all the health benefits.

 Peanut butter is packed with protein and is a rich source of copper (which is good for bone health) and oleic fatty acid (which is shown to help maintain healthy blood sugar levels, blood pressure, and cholesterol levels).

 Apples also boast an impressive nutritional profile.
-Thanks to their high fibre content, they have a low glycemic index (GI), which means that they help to improve insulin sensitivity and prevent diabetes.
-They also contain pectin; a type of fibre thought to promote gut health and reduce cholesterol.
+Thanks to their high fibre content, they have a low glycemic index (GI), which means they help improve insulin sensitivity and can prevent diabetes.
+Apples also contain pectin: a fibre thought to promote gut health and reduce cholesterol.

 6. Homemade hummus